Teradata/developer-resources/docs/glossary.md

 <a id="glo-project"></a>
 ### project

 A project is a means to explore and analyze data from a Jupyter notebook.
-Each project has a Git repository for user authorization and storing project information.
+Each project has a Git repository.

 <a id="glo-project-repo"></a>
 ### project repository

 The project owner adds collaborators to the repository.
-From the repository, the next time the engine is deployed, the manager derives the users authorized to connect to and use the engine.
+From the repository, the next time the engine is deployed, AI Unlimited derives the users authorized to connect to and use the engine.

 But if the engine is already deployed, the project owner must update the engine to add those users so they can connect to and use the engine during that deployment.